Skip to main content

 This article helps you understand how to copy files within the same or a different project.

-Files (including secondary files if applicable) can be copied within the same project, or from a folder in one project to a folder in another project having same geography as per project configuration.
+Files (including secondary files if applicable) can be copied within the same project, or from a folder in one project to a folder in another project with the same geography as per project configuration.

-It helps save time and efforts whenever you need to create identical or similar files from scratch, reduces chances of errors, and gives you more flexibility when managing a large number of files.
+It helps save time and effort whenever you need to create identical or similar files from scratch, reduces the chances of errors, and gives you more flexibility when managing many files.

 Pre-requisites:

-• Project setting 'Enable File Copy' should be set to on.
+• The project setting 'Enable File Copy' should be set to on.

-• 'View & Download' or above permission on the project folder from where the files are to be copied.
+• You must have 'View & Download' or above permission on a project folder to copy files from that folder.

-• 'Publish' or above permission on the project folder to where the files are to be copied.
+• 'Publish' or above permission on the project folder where the copied files will be published.

 Below are the steps to copy a file in your project:

-1. From the 'Files' tab, navigate to the project and its folder containing the files to copy.
+1. From the 'Files' tab, navigate to the project folder containing the files to copy.
 Use the search and filter options available at the top if needed.

 3. A layered screen appears.
 Select a target project folder to place a copy of the selected files.
-Also select the checkbox option 'Copy secondary files' if required.
+If necessary, select the checkbox option 'Copy secondary files'.

-While copying multiple files, use the bulk apply option for filling attribute details if required.
+While copying multiple files, use the 'bulk apply' option to fill in attribute details if required.

-5. If required, you can also inherit and combine (i.e. merge) or overwite attributes from parent file by selecting the relevant option from dropdown available at top right (See snapshot below).
+5. If necessary, you can also inherit and combine (i.e. merge) attributes from the parent file or overwrite from the parent file by selecting the relevant option from the dropdown at the top right (See snapshot below).

-Please note that these options (merge or overwrite) won't work while copying files if a groovy script system task is already configured to work with file attributes applicable on selected folder, as the fields would work as read only fields.
+These options (merge or overwrite) won't work while copying files if a Groovy script system task is already configured to work with file attributes applicable to the selected folder, as the fields would work as read-only fields.

-6. Distribute the files to other users, assign them tasks with due dates and send email notifications if needed.
-Click here for detailed help.
+6. Distribute the files to other users, assign them tasks with due dates, and send email notifications if needed.
+You can click here for detailed help.

-7. Once done, click on 'Copy' to complete copying the selected files to the selected target folder.
+7. Once done, click 'Copy' to copy the selected files to the target folder.

 Next Article: Move Files